meta-llama/llama-stack/docs/source/distributions/building_distro.md

                         found. (default: None)
   --print-deps-only     Print the dependencies for the stack only, without building the stack (default: False) --run                 Run the stack after building using the same image type, name, and other applicable arguments (default: False)
+  --export-dir EXPORT_DIR
+                        Export the build artifacts to a specified directory instead of building the container.
+This will create a tarball containing the Dockerfile and all necessary files to build the container. (default: None)

 ```